AslakFAVREAU/IPX800-Companion/companion/HELP.md

 3. **Wait** for automatic relay detection (check logs)
 4. **Create actions** using the dropdown relay selections
 5. **Add feedbacks** for visual status indication

+### Quick Setup Example

+**Creating a Relay Control Button**:
+1. Create a new button in Companion
+2. Set button style: Black background, white text
+3. Add Action: "Relay Control" → Select relay → Set to "ON"
+4. Add Feedback: "Relay Status" → Select same relay
+5. **Result**: Button turns red when relay is ON, black when OFF

+**Creating a Toggle Button**:
+1. Create a new button
+2. Add Action: "Relay Toggle" → Select relay
+3. Add Feedback: "Relay Status" → Select same relay
+4. **Result**: One button to toggle AND see current status

 ---